JoshuaJoppie/PublicBookmarklets/other/learningnetwork/one-click/readme.md

 **Setup**
 - Add "bookmark.js" as a bookmarklet, to your bookmarks bar.
 - Click bookmark to execute the script.
+  - *Quiz types will prompt for preferred scoring percentage on injection.*

 *(It auto detects the E-Learning type, and will proceed with the correct inject.)*